Collection of Scientific Papers "Scientific Notes"

 39. Regulation (EU) 2023/1114 of the European Parliament and of the Council of 31 May 2023 on markets in crypto-assets, and amending Regulations (EU) No 1093/2010 and (EU) No 1095/2010 and Directives 2013/36/EU and (EU) 2019/1937 (Text with EEA relevance).
 PE/54/2022/REV/1.
 Official Journal of the European Union.
 L 150, 9.6.2023, pp. 40–205.

-44. Rifkin, J. (2011).
-The Third Industrial Revolution: How Lateral Power Is Transforming Energy, the Economy, and the World.
-New York: Palgrave Macmillan.
+44. Rifkin J. The Third Industrial Revolution: How Lateral Power Is Transforming Energy, the Economy, and the World.
+New York: Palgrave Macmillan, 2011.
+291 p.

 46. Groupe Renault tested a blockchain project to go further in the certification of vehicle compliance.
-Retrieved from https://media.renaultgroup.com/groupe-renault-tested-a-blockchain-project-to-go-further-in-the-certification-of-vehicle-compliance/?utm_source=chatgpt.com (Accessed at March 2, 2025).
+URL: https://media.renaultgroup.com/groupe-renault-tested-a-blockchain-project-to-go-further-in-the-certification-of-vehicle-compliance/?utm_source=chatgpt.com (Accessed at March 2, 2025).

 51. Binariks.
 Top 5 Blockchain Technology Trends to Watch in 2025‒2030 / Binariks.
 URL: https://binariks.com/blog/emerging-blockchain-technology-trends/ (Accessed at March 2, 2025).

 54. Blockchain Applications in the Healthcare Sector: Shaping Europeʼs digital future.
-Retrieved from https://digital-strategy.ec.europa.eu/en/library/blockchain-applications-healthcare-sector (Accessed at March 2, 2025).
+URL: https://digital-strategy.ec.europa.eu/en/library/blockchain-applications-healthcare-sector (Accessed at March 2, 2025).